RaulPPelaez/llm_handson/README.md

 1. `huggingface.ipynb`: How to use a LLM from the HuggingFace model hub.
 2. `prompt_engineering.ipynb`: How to use prompt engineering to improve the quality of the LLM responses.
 3. `lora.ipynb`: Finetuning a model using QLoRA for a specific task.
+4. `rag.ipynb`: How to talk with a PDF using Retrieval Augmented Generation (RAG).

 The directory `llm_server` contains a simple API that can be used to serve a LLM in a remote machine.